nextcloud/documentation/admin_manual/maintenance/manual_upgrade.rst

 Login and take a look at the bottom of your Admin page to verify the version number.
 Check your other settings to make sure they're correct.
 Go to the Apps page and review the core apps to make sure the right ones are enabled.
 Re-enable your third-party apps.
-Then apply strong permissions to your Nextcloud directories (:ref:`strong_perms_label`).

 Previous Nextcloud Releases
 ---------------------------